IDSF21/Covid-19-Vacination-Rates/README.md

 Once we had built up some intuition for how we wanted to present the findings from our EDA, we mostly split the tasks into:

 1. Further insights and plot formulation - the design of more creative/interactive plots (Rukayat)
+2. Findind a second dataset for an added layer of analysis - Countries Financial Data obtained from World Bank (Rukayat)
-2. Modularizing the code from the notebooks into helper functions or high level APIs (Eniola)
+3. Modularizing the code from the notebooks into helper functions or high level APIs (Eniola)
-3. Rewriting the code in the individual EDA notebooks as one shared/merged notebook with our new APIs/util functions (Eniola)
+4. Rewriting the code in the individual EDA notebooks as one shared/merged notebook with our new APIs/util functions (Eniola)
-4. Porting the code from the merged notebook to the Streamlit App (Eniola)
+5. Porting the code from the merged notebook to the Streamlit App (Eniola)
-5. Writeups/elaborations on the streamlit visualizations (Rukayat)
+6. Writeups/elaborations on the streamlit visualizations (Rukayat)
-6. Report Writing (Eniola & Rukayat)
+7. Report Writing (Eniola & Rukayat)

 ## Logistics
 ### Time spent: